 The MSN program requires that students complete 645 hours of clinical practice in the FNP specialty.
+This is projected to increase to 750 clinical hours.
 In addition to actual clinical hours, the student will spend additional hours studying, preparing and completing assignments, usually triple the amount of time spent in actual class or role activities, depending on the time necessary to complete assignments and meet individual objectives.